laura042/Multistable_memory_system/README.md

 The repertory two_internal_time_scales is used to generate the data of fig. 3 and the repertory scaling_analysis is used to generate the data of fig. 4.

+### Installation

+The environment can be installed using :

+`python setup.py install`

+PFRL can be installed using :

+`cd pfrl-master`
+`python setup.py install`